 Fast forward to today where the supplement industry is booming.
 What makes Curos unique?

 Many plant-based supplements are not absorbed well, and it can be a real challenge to determine which brands actually make it into your bloodstream.
-In many cases, the only way to know for sure is to read the actual human trials (if there are any) where they measure absorption– and even then, you may need to speak to a biochemist to know how to interpret the studies.
+In many cases, the only way to know for sure is to read the actual human trials (where they are available) where they measure absorption– and even then, you may need to speak to a biochemist to know how to interpret the studies.
 By reading the human trials, you learn not only which brands are absorbed, but what dose was actually effective.
-That’s the piece that most people are missing– and it’s what I’ve spent the last fifteen years becoming an expert on and using that expertise in my practice with real patients.
+That’s the piece that most people are missing, form, dose and quality– and it’s what I’ve spent the last fifteen years becoming an expert on and using that expertise in my practice with real patients.
 Plainly stated, I am obsessed with helping people live healthier, happier, longer lives.
 Curos is how I take nearly two decades of real experience that has been available to my patients and make it available to everyone.

 How else do you incorporate holistic approaches to wellness when working with patients?